Rhaetian Railway: Davos–Filisur line

-The connecting line from Davos Platz to the Albula Railway at Filisur passes through wild gorges, and is technically very interesting, not only due to its famous Wiesen Viaduct.

-The Davos–Filisur line is 19 km long, runs through 14 tunnels extending a total of 4200 m in length, and crosses 28 bridges.
-It was electrified in 1919.
+The line connects Davos Platz to the Albula Railway at Filisur.
+It is 19 km long, includes 14 tunnels totaling 4200 m in length, and crosses 28 bridges, including the Wiesen Viaduct.
+The line was electrified in 1919.

 Landquart–Thusis line

 Glacier Express between Reichenau-Tamins and Bonaduz.

 Starting in the Rhine valley, the Landquart-Thusis line runs more or less parallel with the Swiss Federal Railways' Sargans-Landquart-Chur standard gauge line as far as Chur (elevation 585 m).
 The line to Thusis then simply follows the course of the Rhine to Bonaduz (655 m).
 From there, it enters the Domleschg Valley and follows the Posterior Rhine from Rhäzüns (658 m) to Thusis (697 m).

 Albula line (Thusis–St. Moritz)

 This line begins in Thusis (elevation 697 m).
 It continues toward Tiefencastel (851 m) following the Albula and then crosses the Landwasser Viaduct before arriving at Filisur (1032 m).
 Shortly after Filisur the line passes its first spiral tunnel then continues to Bergün/Bravuogn (1373 m).

 Between Bergün/Bravuogn and Preda (1789 m), at the end of the valley, the line has to achieve a difference in height of about 400 m within a horizontal distance of 5 km, without using rack-and-pinion, but with many spirals.
 Then the line enters the Albula Tunnel at 1,815 metres under the Albula Pass.
 It emerges in the Val Bever, where it reaches Bever (1708 m) on the Engadin plain.
 The line continues toward Samedan (1721 m) and arrives at St. Moritz (1775 m).

 In 2009 it was announced that an examination of the Albula Tunnel conducted in 2006 had found major degradation of the tunnel, with over 60% of the lining in need of replacement.
 Furthermore, the bores are small by modern standards, and cabling, signalling and drainage all need replacement.
 As a result, it was announced that an inquiry would decide between two options for action: a comprehensive renewal of the existing tunnel, or the construction of a new bore to modern standards.
 As a result of this inquiry, RhB decided to build a new tunnel.
 Construction began in 2015, with the new tunnel opening in 2022 and the project completed including refurbishment of the old tunnel in 2023.